-Olympus Markets is a Forex CFD trading brokerage firm, that opened in November 2018.
+Olympus Markets is an offshore Forex CFD trading brokerage firm, that opened in November 2018.

 For withdrawal issues and complaints, read this.

 Olympus Markets is NOT Authorised by FCA or ASIC

 Our review of Olympus Markets shows that they offer clients and investors, a web based trading platform made by TraderSoft.
 This trading software has CFD trading, Crypto Currency, and Simplified Forex trading, available on hundreds of underlying assets in the markets of Forex, Stocks, Commodities and Market Indices.

 As with many Forex brokers, the difference is the level of leverage offered on the various underlying assets.
 Bitcoin CFD trading is available for example, at a 1:10 leverage with spreads of $135.
 This broker does not offer MT5 or mobile apps, you can only use their web based trading software.

 Olympus offers you five different account types, but fails to mention what the required minimum deposit it.
 Instead they are promoting their “Welcome Bonus”, which ranges from 40% – 100%.
 The problem with a welcome bonus, is that you money will be locked until you fulfill the minimum trading volume requirement.
 This is probably the number reason for complaints, read more.

 You will lose your money, if you use the trading robot which created your trading account.